emacs-eaf/emacs-application-framework/README.md

 ### For any installation and configuration assistance, please read the [Wiki](https://github.com/emacs-eaf/emacs-application-framework/wiki) first!

-If you encounter a problem with EAF, and it occured after pulling the latest commit, please check the [Discussions](https://github.com/emacs-eaf/emacs-application-framework/discussions/527) page first.
+If you encounter a problem with EAF, and it occurred after pulling the latest commit, please check the [Mandatory Procedures to Keep Your EAF Up-To-Date](https://github.com/emacs-eaf/emacs-application-framework/discussions/527?sort=new) page **first**.

 For any other problems, please use `emacs -q` and load a minimal setup with only EAF to verify that the bug is reproducible.
 If `emacs -q` works fine, probably something is wrong with your Emacs config.